Beyond the Basics

 Troubleshooting

-- Check your fuel.
-An empty quantum tank prevents spooling.
+5. Check your fuel.
+An empty quantum tank prevents calibration.
 Refuel at a Cry-Astro station or landing zone.

-- Confirm B is still mapped to “Hold Quantum Travel” in the Options keybindings.
+• Confirm B is still mapped to “Switch to NAV Mode” in the Options keybindings, not the older “Hold Quantum Travel” bind.

 I got pulled out of the jump halfway